aj-ouzts/aj-ouzts.github.io/4all-american.md

 <!-- Content -->
 ### Frustrations
 To a lot of people who know me, they know I really don’t like talking about this accomplishment (nor myself in general).
 Its a weird existence in my life, and I definitely struggle with embracing it.
 I’m grateful and honored by the accomplishment, but at the same time I’m also overwhelmed by it as well, which has a lot to do with an identity insecurity.
-Being good at sports with all of the recognition that can come with it, tends to irritate me because that’s how certain people have chosen to define me at times.
+Being good at sports comes with recognition, however it irritates me when some people choose to use that to define me.

 When I think about being an All-American, I reflect back to the sacrifices made and the struggle that was endured leading up to the accomplishment.
 Naturally speaking I was a better football player than baseball player when I made the decision going into my 10th grade year to just play baseball.
 I had the opportunity to be the starting QB, but I believed (with counsel of my parents), that I had a better long-term outlook with baseball.